josesamos/pymoodef/README.md

 ## License

-`pymoodef` was created by Universidad de Granada.
+`pymoodef` was created by Jose Samos.
 It is licensed under the terms of the MIT license.

 ## Credits